Skip to main content Skip to navigation Skip to footer

 Set default values so you don’t need to specify them on every command:

-rdc context set team my-team # Default team (cloud mode, experimental)
+rdc config set team my-team # Default team for the config store

 After setting a default machine, you can omit -m server-1 from commands: